open-telemetry/opentelemetry-java-instrumentation/docs/contributing/muzzle.md

 It is worth noting that because the muzzle check is expensive, it is only performed after a match has been made by the `InstrumentationModule#classLoaderMatcher()` and `TypeInstrumentation#typeMatcher()` matchers.
-The result of muzzle matcher is cached per each classloader, so that it is only executed once fo the whole instrumentation module.
+The result of muzzle matcher is cached per classloader, so that it is only executed once for the whole instrumentation module.

 The source code of the runtime muzzle matcher is located in the `javaagent-tooling` module, in the class `Instrumenter.Default` and under the package `io.opentelemetry.javaagent.tooling.muzzle`.